alialkady/chocolate_warehouse/README.md

 ---

-## ▶️ How to Run
+##  How to Run

-1. Import all four notebooks into a Databricks workspace.
+1. Import all four notebooks into a Databricks workspace and make sure from volume paths
 2. Run `bronzechocolate.ipynb` first — it downloads the source CSVs from Kaggle and creates the `bronze_chocolate` schema/tables.
 3. Run `silverchocolate.ipynb` — reads from `bronze_chocolate`, writes to `silver_chocolate`.
 4. Run `goldchocolate.ipynb` — reads from `silver_chocolate`, writes to `gold_chocolate`.